What Is a Pet Pantry?

 Those who want to support pet food banks can do so in several ways.
 First, find a pet food bank in your community.
 Then, you just have to decide how you want to help:

 Donations of cash can help pay the costs of running a pet food bank, from staffing to getting the word out to buying the food itself.
-The Humane Society of the United States accepts monetary donations for its COVID-19 Relief Fund, which helps keep people and their pets together through these difficult times.
-If you prefer to keep your donations local, contact pet food bank programs in your community and ask how to send funds their way.
+Contact pet food bank programs in your community and ask how to send funds their way.

 The more food a shelter or rescue has to give away, the more pets get to stay together with their families.
 So contact your local pet food bank to find out what they need.
-Depending on the program and the community they serve, they may need dog kibble, cans of cat food, or even special diets like puppy or senior food.
+Depending on the program and the community they serve, they may need dry food for dogs, cans of cat food, or even special diets like puppy or senior food.
 If your local shelter has a Chewy Wish List, you can place an order for the items they need and have your donation show up on their doorstep.

 Pet food banks run on volunteer support, so there are tons of opportunities to help.
 Physically fit drivers are needed to pick up food from pantries and deliver it to homebound clients.
 Folks who don’t drive or have a car can chip in by distributing food to participants on pick-up days.
 And for those who can’t haul around 40-pound bags of food, many of these programs could use help filing, inputting data, stuffing envelopes and assisting in other less physically strenuous office tasks.
 Contact your local food bank program and ask how you can be useful.